cds-swinburne/Hartoyo-et-al-2019-DATA-n-CODE/README.md

 ## Datasets

-The â€œHartoyo et al. (2019) datasetsâ€ folder contains the main and the most important datasets used and generated in Hartoyo et al. (2019)
+The "Hartoyo et al. (2019) datasets" folder contains the main and the most important datasets used and generated in Hartoyo et al. (2019)

 ```
 82x73_target_spectra.mat : dataset of the 82 experimental spectra we fit the neural population model to